 I’m an environmental scientist and communicator.
 I’m passionate about science.
 It makes sense of the world around us, and has radically shaped the course of human history in the past 500 years.
 And I love exploring the world: the wilder, the better.
 I have a hunger to learn new things about myself and the world I live in, and want everyone to have the opportunity to do this too.

-While I enjoyed research, especially the bits where I had to wander around in swamps and survey sand dunes, I found the lab bench a bit confining.
-In my spare days I started taking school groups out to study local waterways with Waterwatch, and found the Green Steps course (and my subsequent ongoing role as a trainer) so empowering that I decided to turn my enthusiasm into a livelihood.
+While I enjoyed research, especially the bits where I had to wander around in swamps and survey sand dunes, I found the lab bench confining.
+In my spare days I took school groups out to study local waterways with Waterwatch, and found Green Steps (and my ongoing role as a trainer) and involvement with the AYCC so enjoyable that I decided to turn my enthusiasm into my livelihood.
 In 2010 I moved to London to complete a Master of Science in Science Communication at Imperial College London.

 If you want to contact me personally, my address is davidr (dot) sci (at) gmail (dot) com.